DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 - **Detailed Architecture Design Notes:**
   - Consume the `/api/v1/governance-templates` endpoint to retrieve the list.
   - Implement routing so that clicking a template navigates to `/governance-templates/{id}`.
-  - Use Node.js + Hapi.js, govuk-frontend npm library, Nunjucks templates with progressive enhancement to render the data.
+  - Use Node.js + Hapi.js, govuk-frontend npm library, and Nunjucks templates with progressive enhancement.

+---

 ### Story 1.3: Frontend UI for New Governance Template Creation (✅ Story Completed)
 - **As a** user, **I want** to create a new GovernanceTemplate by entering a version, name, and description, **so that** I can define a new governance process blueprint.